Larb Gai or Minced Chicken with Herbs

-Larb Gai is the national dish of Laos.
+Larb Gai, which is made from minced chicken and herbs, is the national dish of Laos.
 However, it is a very popular dish in Thailand, especially in the Isaan region, which is the Eastern and North Eastern section of Thailand, where it borders Cambodia and Laos.

 Larb is simply a cold meat salad with fresh herbs.
 In some parts of the country, the meat is not even cooked.
 The use of lime is so heavy that it ‘cooks’ the meat in that way.
 However, most restaurants outside of the Isaan region in Thailand will serve you cooked meat.